lorin/systems-reading/README.md

 The big idea of this book is that there are some systems that acutally get better when exposed to doses of damage.

+### In Search of Certainty
+Mark Burgess,
+O'Reilly Media,
+2015.

+Burgess is the author of the venerable CFEngine configuration management system, and this book is a kind of generalation of CFEngine's notion of convergence to more general principles for designing IT-based systems, based on what Burgess calls promise theory.

+I debated whether to even put this book on the list here, as I struggled with it.
+There are ideas worth pondering, but the book lacks focus, and the author meanders across disparate topics without doing a good job tying them into a unified whole.